ISCP Talk

 The International Studio & Curatorial Program (ISCP) presents A Glimpse of Us, the first solo exhibition in the United States of the work of Crystal Yayra Anthony.
 This presentation debuts a new group of paintings made by the artist during her recent residency at ISCP.

 Anthony’s figures inhabit real-life settings infused with enigmatic elements—a dreamy purple interior unites three of the paintings, and in one large-scale work, the artist appears against a lush landscape with a candy-hued sunset.
 Brushy passages of sensuous color are combined with lyrical finger painting, a technique Anthony began exploring when looking at African rock art.
 Guided in part by the mentorship of Ghanaian painter Amoako Boafo, she has developed her own stylized mark-making to add depth to her figures and celebrate Black identity.
-For Anthony, her candid portraits convey private instances in which the artist and her peers are freed from the societal pressures and expectations frequently placed upon them in Ghana.
+For Anthony, her candid portraits convey private instances in which she and her peers are freed from the societal pressures and expectations frequently placed upon them in Ghana.

 Crystal Yayra Anthony is a self-taught artist based in Accra, Ghana.
 She was a resident at ISCP from December 1, 2023 to February 29, 2024.
 Her work has been exhibited at museums and galleries around the world including Kunsthalle Krems, Austria; PM/AM Gallery, London; Dot Ateliers, Accra, Ghana; Gallery OCA, London; and Mitochondria Gallery, Houston, Texas.